 NOW, THEREFORE, in consideration of the mutual covenants and premises contained herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows:

 1. Definition of Confidential Information.
-As used in this Agreement, "Confidential Information" means any and all information disclosed by or on behalf of Discloser to Recipient, whether before or after the Effective Date and whether or not in connection with the Evaluation, in any form, whether written, oral, electronic, or visual, and whether or not marked, designated, or otherwise identified as confidential.
+As used in this Agreement, "Confidential Information" means any and all information disclosed by or on behalf of Discloser to Recipient, whether before or after the Effective Date and whether or not in connection with the Evaluation, in any form, whether written, oral, electronic, or visual, and that is marked or identified as confidential at the time of disclosure.
 Confidential Information includes, without limitation, all technical and non-technical information, trade secrets, know-how, inventions, designs, drawings, specifications, schematics, tooling and process data, equipment configurations, software, source and object code, product and production plans, pricing, costs, margins, supplier and customer information, business, financial, and personnel information, forecasts, and any notes, analyses, compilations, studies, summaries, or other materials prepared by Recipient or its Representatives that contain or otherwise reflect any such information.
-Confidential Information disclosed orally or visually shall constitute Confidential Information hereunder regardless of whether it is subsequently reduced to writing, summarized, or identified as confidential.
+Confidential Information disclosed orally or visually shall constitute Confidential Information hereunder only if it is identified as confidential at the time of disclosure and reduced to a writing designated as confidential and delivered to Recipient within ten (10) business days after disclosure.

 2. Permitted Purpose; Authorized Representatives.
 Recipient shall use the Confidential Information solely for the purpose of evaluating, pursuing, and performing the Project described in Exhibit A (the "Permitted Purpose") and for no other purpose whatsoever.
 Recipient shall not use the Confidential Information for its own benefit or the benefit of any third party, or in any manner adverse to the interests of Discloser.
 Recipient may disclose Confidential Information only to the Authorized Representatives listed on Exhibit A who have a bona fide need to know such information for the Permitted Purpose, and only after each such person has been advised of the confidential nature of the Confidential Information and is bound by written obligations of confidentiality and non-use no less protective of Discloser than those set forth herein.
 Recipient shall be responsible and liable for any act or omission of its Authorized Representatives that would constitute a breach of this Agreement if committed by Recipient.